-ltem Indicator, Button, or Connector lcon Description 1 Diagnostic indicators The diagnostic indicators light up to display error status.
-2 System identification button ٢ The identification buttons on the front and back panels can be used to locate a particular system within a rack.
+Item Indicator, Button, or Connector lcon Description 1 Diagnostic indicators The diagnostic indicators light up to display error status.
+2 System identification button ٤ The identification buttons on the front and back panels can be used to locate a particular system within a rack.
 When one of these buttons is pressed, the system status indicator on the back flashes until one of the buttons is pressed again.
 Press to toggle the system ID on and off.
 If the system stops responding during POST, press and hold the system ID button for more than five seconds to enter BIOS progress mode.
 To reset the iDRAC (if not disabled in F2 iDRAC setup) press and hold the button for more than 15 seconds.
-3 Power-on indicator, power button Ċ The power-on indicator lights when the system power is on.
+3 Power-on indicator, power button Q The power-on indicator lights when the system power is on.
 The power button controls the power supply output to the system.
 NOTE: On Advanced Configuration and Power Interface (ACPI)-compliant operating systems, turning off the system using the power button causes the system to perform a graceful shutdown before power to the system is turned off.

-4 NMI button Θ Used to troubleshoot software and device driver errors when running certain operating systems.
+Item Indicator, Button, or Connector lcon Description 4 NMI button ⊖ The NMI button is used to troubleshoot software and device driver errors when running certain operating systems.
 This button can be pressed using the end of a paper clip.

-ltem Indicator, Button, or Connector lcon Description Use this button only if directed to do so by qualified support personnel or by the operating system's documentation.
-5 Hard drives Up to twelve 3.5 inch hot-swappable hard drives.
-6 Video connector Allows you to connect a VGA display to the system.
-7 USB connector •🛟 Allows you to connect USB devices to the system.
+Use this button only if directed to do so by qualified support personnel or by the operating system's documentation.
+5 Hard drives There are up to twelve 3.5-inch hot-swappable hard drives.
+6 Video connector 101 The video connector allows you to connect a VGA display to the system.
+7 USB connector •< The USB connector allows you to connect USB devices to the system.
 The port is USB 2.0-compliant.
-8 Information tag A slide-out label panel which allows you to record system information such as Service Tag, NIC, MAC address, and so on as per your need.
+8 Information tag The information tag is a slide-out label panel which allows you to record system information such as Service Tag, NIC, MAC address, and so on as per your need.